-We're asking newly graduating nurses and midwives to help us by signing up to our grads group; simply fill in your name, e-mail and State.
+We're asking nurses and midwives who have recently graduated or are graduating to help us by signing up to our graduates group.
 We will then be in contact to find out whether you've got a job, if it's the job you want or whether you're still looking for work.

-The information that you provide will be invaluable in helping your year's graduate nurses and midwives and future year's graduates in securing employment.
+The information that you provide will be invaluable in helping the graduate nurses and midwives from your year and future years in securing employment.

 The ANMF brought together over 30 nursing and midwifery leaders and key industry stakeholders for unprecedented roundtable discussions on ways to secure employment for more than 3,000 highly-educated Australian nursing and midwifery graduates.
 We know that the situation will only worsen unless people in the position to make real change find solutions to improve employment opportunities for graduates.
 The Roundtable included representatives of the Council of Chief Nursing and Midwifery Officers, the Nursing and Midwifery Board of Australia, the Council of Deans of Nursing and Midwifery, the Congress of Aboriginal and Torres Strait Islander Nurse and Midwives, the Australian College of Midwives, federal politicians, public sector and aged care employers, nurse educators, a number of professional nursing associations and, new graduates themselves.

 A working party has been formed and continues to work collaboratively committed to ongoing work to find solutions.

 Survey of Grad Nurses and Midwives